 HTML Code is difficult to debug initially, but it's easy to grasp if you follow this recipe.
 You only need to know 2-3 things before starting to code or debug in HTML that will make you a master.
 Yes, it's that easy, so don't worry and keep reading.

-If you are interested in debugging other languages or technologies where is our full guide about What is debugging and how to become a master in debugging when coding front end and backend web development.
+If you are interested in debugging other languages or technologies, here is our full guide about what is debugging and how to become a master of debugging when coding front-end and back-end web development.

 This guide is about fixing a bug, but it's worth mentioning how to prevent the majority of the bugs in the first place: